 Dr. Johannes Ulrich, Dean of Research for the SANS Technology Institute

 As Dean of Research for the SANS Technology Institute, Johannes is currently responsible for the SANS Internet Storm Center (ISC) and the GIAC Gold program.
 He founded DShield.org in 2000, which is now the data collection engine behind the ISC.
 His work with the ISC has been widely recognized, and in 2004, Network World named him one of the 50 most powerful people in the networking industry.
 Prior to working for SANS, Johannes worked as a lead support engineer for a web development company and as a research physicist.
 Johannes holds a PhD in Physics from SUNY Albany and is located in Jacksonville, Florida.
 His daily podcast summarizes current security news in a concise format.

 Benjamin Wright, SANS Senior Instructor

-Benjamin Wright is the author of several technology law books, including Business Law and Computer Security, published by the SANS Institute.
-With 26 years in private law practice, he has advised many organizations, large and small, on privacy, e-commerce, computer security, and e-mail discovery and has been quoted in publications around the globe, from the Wall Street Journal to the Sydney Morning Herald.
+An attorney in private practice, Benjamin Wright teaches the SANS Institute's Legal 523 course titled "Law of Data Security and Investigation."
+Wright is the author of several technology law books, including Business Law and Computer Security, published by SANS.
+Mr. Wright advises many organizations, large and small, on privacy, e-commerce, cyber security, and e-mail record retention and has been quoted in publications around the globe, from the Wall Street Journal to the Sydney Morning Herald.
 Mr. Wright is known for spotting and evaluating trends, such as the rise of whistleblowers wielding small video cameras.
-In 2010, Russian banking authorities tapped him for experience and advice on the law of cyber investigations and electronic payments.
-Wright maintains a popular blog at http://legal-beagle.typepad.com.
+He has published many blog articles accessible at https://plus.google.com/+BenjaminWright1/about.